-5.0 What are Access Arrangements?
+What are Access Arrangements?

-5.1 Access arrangements allow students to demonstrate their skills, knowledge and understanding learning difficulties'.
+- 1.2.
+Access arrangements allow students to demonstrate their skills, knowledge and understanding without changing the demands of the assessment.
+This is to meet the particular needs of a candidate without affecting the integrity of the assessment.
+Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments'. - 1.3.
+Thomas Keble School applies for access arrangements following clear rules set out in the most recent Joint Council for Qualifications guidelines booklet 'Adjustments for candidates with disabilities and learning difficulties'.
 The JCQ guidelines state what reasonable adjustments can be made and are always the first reference point in determining the appropriate access arrangement for a student.

-5.2 Thomas Keble School applies for access arrangements following clear rules set out in the most recent

-Joint Council for Qualifications guidelines booklet 'Adjustments for candidates with disabilities and abide by these regulations as "failure to comply... has the potential to constitute malpractice which may impact on the candidate's result(s)".

 These are updated every year on 1st September and run through until 31st August.
-It is important to

-Thomas Keble School Exams Access Arrangements Policy Adopted April 2023 Review April 2024

-5.3 Schools are regularly inspected to make sure they are following the JCQ regulations - usually every summer during the examination season.
+It is important to abide by these regulations as "failure to comply... has the potential to constitute malpractice which may impact on the candidate's result(s)". - 1.4.
+Schools are regularly inspected to make sure they are following the JCQ regulations usually every summer during the examination season.
 The consequences of malpractice can be severe.
 These may include disqualification for the student from one or more examinations, disqualification for a whole cohort of students, or even the centre being closed down for up to 5 years.